Data Centers in Hermosillo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Mexico offers specific financial incentives to encourage technology infrastructure investment.
-The government has made a development bank credit package available for data center construction, reducing the initial capital required for new projects.
+Tax Advantage For Data Centers: Mexico provides specific financial incentives to encourage technology infrastructure investment, including a development bank credit package.
+This support can substantially lower the initial capital expense required for building or expanding data center facilities.

 Natural Disaster Risk

-Hermosillo has a moderate natural disaster risk profile, with an INFORM Risk score of 4.9 out of 10 as of September 2025.
-While the overall risk is manageable, facilities must be designed to mitigate specific, high-scoring regional hazards.
+Hermosillo has a Moderate disaster risk profile, with an overall INFORM score of 4.9 out of 10, as of September 2025.
+While the overall risk is manageable with proper facility engineering, businesses should be aware of specific regional hazards.
+The primary natural hazards influencing this score are high risks of earthquake (8.2/10), river flood (7.9/10), and tropical cyclone (7.1/10).